-I make myself not to see for ten days (24 hour per day), thereby trying to enter the other dimension of perception of the world around me.
-I realise that with our ability to see we are detached from space and objects; we feel them only superficially.
+I make myself not to see for ten days (24 hours per day), thereby trying to enter the other dimension of perception of the world around me.
+I realize that with our ability to see we are detached from space and objects; we feel them only superficially.
 When confronted with »blindness« our body and everything around us feels different.
 We start to construct space from the beginning and build some sort of an »interior« space.
-This interior space is full of places we have inhabited not only with our bodies but also with our touch, smell and hearing.
+This interior space is full of places we have inhabited not only with our bodies but also with our touch, smell, and hearing.
 I eliminate completely my field of vision, by that awaken my other senses, and then enter the space, see how my perception of it changes and how my senses react.

-With this work I am trying to move the viewer towards my experience of “blindness“.
+With this work, I am trying to move the viewer towards my experience of “blindness“.
 I am placing the viewer in front of documents of my experience and simultaneously create conditions in which my project becomes a story.
 I am not trying to represent or illustrate the experience of blindness, I try to present my “blindness” only.

-I got acquainted again with known and familiar places, but experienced them with other senses.
+I got acquainted again with known and familiar places but experienced them with other senses.
 I cannot be blind the way blind people are and the viewer cannot be blind as I was.
 The blindness of the blind people, my blindness and blindness of the viewer is not the same, it doesn’t want to be the same and by no means can be the same.
-The project is opening the field of difference between the actual blindness, the experience of blindness and the materialisation of it.
-Assuming only one correct interpretation would be failure.
+The project is opening the field of difference between the actual blindness, the experience of blindness and the materialization of it.
+Assuming only one correct interpretation would be a failure.

 Three different portraits made without seeing the person portrayed.
-One is based only on touching the person, one on memorizing it and one after audio description of its looks.
+One is based only on touching the person, one on memorizing it and one after an audio description of its looks.
 64 pages long visual diary, filled with hand drawings and notes and drawings on paper.
 Diary, made using Descriptive Experience Sampling method.
-For 24 days (7 days before and after “blindness” and 10 days during it) my alarm clock rang 10 times per day to remind of describing inner experience of present situation – space, people, surrounding sounds.
+For 24 days (7 days before and after “blindness” and 10 days during it) my alarm clock rang 10 times per day to remind of describing the inner experience of the present situation – space, people, surrounding sounds.